data-provider/website/website/versioned_docs/version-2.3.0/basics-usage-with-react.md

 That said, for this example we are going to use the [@data-provider/react][data-provider-react] addon, which provides Data Provider UI bindings for React apps.

+> Examples in this section are using @data-provider/react@1.1.0, and won't work with lower versions.

 ## Installing the React addon

 React bindings are not included in Data Provider by default.
 You need to install them explicitly, as well as [react-redux][react-redux], which is a peer dependency of the addon: